apache/couchdb/java/nouveau/server/README.md

 done
 ```

-In order not to collide with `dreyfus` I've hooked Nouveau in with some uglier paths for now;
+In order not to collide with `dreyfus` I've hooked Nouveau in with new paths;

 `curl 'foo:bar@localhost:15984/foo/_design/foo/_nouveau/bar?q=*:*'`